transformatek/docker-usecases/postgis-geoserver-docker.md

-# Configuration and running of PostGIS/PostgreSQL/Geoserver on docker
+# Setting up PostGIS/PostgreSQL/Geoserver on docker

 This use case illustrate how to build a webmapping application using microservices architecture based on docker container technology

-## Configuration of PostGIS/PostgreSQL
+## Setup PostGIS/PostgreSQL

 ### Getting PostGIS image